 Up to 70 per cent of visitors for the Golden Oldies event are expected to travel from overseas, and 20 per cent from outside Canterbury.
 They will be encouraged to experience the city’s attractions and regional highlights as well as travelling further afield to see more South Island and New Zealand visitor attractions.
-It is projected that the Christchurch Canterbury region will receive NZ$33 million of direct economic benefit from the Golden Oldies festival.

 Competition will be based at a number of well-known Christchurch sports venues including Hagley Park which is in the centre of Christchurch city and the hub for much of the city’s sporting activity.
 The park is within easy walking distance of the city's entertainment and accommodation hubs.